michal-h21/make4ht/README.md

 correct_exit

 :    expected `exit code` from the command.
+The compilation will be terminted
+     when the command `exit code` is different.

 You may add your own parameters, they will be accessible in templates and